melezhik/swat/swat-advocacy.md

 I don't try to say that we could not get this by writing a conventional tests under t/* , but most of such things swat provides out of the box without or with minimal extra code to write.

-Another backside of many tests in t/* format is theirs ouput hard to read and accept for unprepared reader.
+Another backside of many tests in t/* format is sometimes theirs ouput hard to read and accept for unprepared reader.
 See further consideration on next question.

 Swat test reports output in contrast with "tries to be":